docutils/docutils/sandbox/infrastructure/README.txt

 :`<htmlfiles.lst>`_: The list of files for ``update-htmlfiles``.

-used on and with berlios

-:`<docutils-update>`_: The script that updates the `web site`_.
-    Executed on berlios, by user wiemann.

-    Attention: The cron job is executed, but the script is doing nothing, because of the way to access sourceforge changed.

 and are these used by anyone.

 :`<dbackport.sh>`_: Back-port changes from the trunk to the